NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/services.md

 for brevity, that state will be a number -- but it could be any service you can think of.

 With this resource we can return a getter to get the current value, as well as a method to increment that value.

-The object is containing both of these things is the value of the resource.
+But this could just as easily be an instance of a class.

 !!click